Waziup/learning-center-content/content/en/programs/deep-virtual-exchange/events/11.webinar/index.md

 ---
 id: wb-11
 name: Developing the GIPs
-desc: Online session to enforce global innovtion projetcs
+desc: Online session to work on Global Impact Projects
 delay_start: 5w
 from: 2024-05-23
 ---